-- 11. The free trade argument maintains that international trade permits international division of labor and specialization and results in resources being transferred to their highest productivity.
-World output thus rises above autarky levels. - 12. a.
+- 12. a.
 Canada's MRT of steel into aluminum equals 1/3 ton of steel per ton of aluminum while France's MRT of steel into aluminum equals 11⁄2 tons of steel per ton of aluminum.
 Canada specializes in the production of aluminum while France specializes in the production of steel.
 Complete specialization occurs in each country.
 The production gains from trade for the two countries total 500 tons of aluminum and 300 tons of steel. - b.
-Lower limit, 1 ton of aluminum = 1/3 ton of steel; upper limit, 1 ton of aluminum = $1 \frac{1}{2}$ tons of steel.
+Lower limit, 1 ton of aluminum = 1/3 ton of steel; upper limit, 1 ton of aluminum = 11⁄2 tons of steel.
 The consumption gains from trade for Canada consist of 400 tons of aluminum and 200 tons of steel; the consumption gains from trade for France consist of 100 tons of aluminum and 100 tons of steel. - c.
 Canada's trade triangle is bounded by 500 tons of aluminum (export), 500 tons of steel (import), and a terms of trade equal to 1 ton of aluminum per ton of steel.
 France's trade triangle is bounded by 500 tons of steel (export), 500 tons of aluminum (import), and a terms of trade equal to 1 ton of steel per ton of aluminum. - 13. a.
-Concave production possibilities schedules are explained by increasing opportunity costs. - b.
+Concave production possibilities frontiers are explained by increasing opportunity costs. - b.
 Japan's MRT of steel into autos equals 1/6 ton of steel per auto; South Korea's MRT of steel into autos equals 6 tons of steel per auto. - c.
 Japan specializes in the production of autos while South Korea specializes in steel. - d.
-With partial specialization, Japan produces 200 tons of steel and 1300 autos while South Korea produces 900 tons of steel and 400 autos.
+With partial specialization, Japan produces 200 tons of steel and 1,300 autos while South Korea produces 900 tons of steel and 400 autos.
 The production gains for the two countries combined total 400 tons of steel and 300 autos. - e.
 Japan's consumption gains from trade consist of 200 tons of steel and 200 autos; South Korea's consumption gains consist of 200 tons of steel and 100 autos. - 14.
 Japan's commodity terms of trade improved to 107.
 Canada's commodity terms of trade remained constant at 100.
 Ireland's commodity terms of trade worsened to 88. - 15.
 The gains a country enjoys from free trade depend on the equilibrium terms of trade, which is determined by world supply and demand conditions.
 By recognizing only the role of supply, Ricardo was unable to determine the equilibrium terms of trade. - 16.
-The law of reciprocal demand suggests that if we know the domestic demands expressed by both trading partners for both products, the equilibrium terms of trade can be defined. - 17.
+The theory of reciprocal demand suggests that if we know the domestic demands expressed by both trading partners for both products, the equilibrium terms of trade can be defined. - 17.
 The commodity terms of trade considers the direction of the gains from trade by measuring the relationship between the prices a country gets for its exports and the prices it pays for its imports, over a given time period.

-© 2015 Cengage Learning.
+^{© 2018} Cengage Learning.
 All Rights Reserved.
 May not be copied, scanned, or duplicated, in whole or in part, except for use as permitted in a license distributed with a certain product or service or otherwise on a password-protected website for classroom use.